JiaqiGao/CJ3/README.md

 # CJ3
-Halloween:
+Assignments (assigned on Halloween): Due by ED/EA Deadlines
-* Chole - Completes basic login/registration by ED deadline
+* Chole - Completes basic login/registration
-* James - Work on the HTML aspect of the registration and login by ED deadline
+* James - Work on the HTML aspect of the registration and login
 * Jordan - Python file (+simple HTML) for creating stories